mlcommons/croissant/docs/croissant-spec-draft.md

 Croissant supports a few simple transformations that can be applied on the source data:

 - delimiter: split a string into an array using the supplied character.
+- readLines: read the content of the file line by line.
+- unArchive: extract the content of the archive.
+True by default for archive file types (zip, tgz, etc.).
 - regex: A regular expression to parse the data.
 - jsonPath: A JSON path to evaluate on the (JSON) data source.